 What is Conservative Review?

 Conservative Review is comprised of collection of former conservative congressional staff, policy experts, activists, media personalities, and is led by Mark Levin, our Editor-in-Chief.

 Why should I trust you?

-Many of Conservative Review’s staff have spent countless hours pouring over legislative text, congressional records, voting records, Federal Election Commission data, and news reports to compile the best and most precise information for conservatives.
+Many of Conservative Review’s staff have spent countless hours poring over legislative text, congressional records, voting records, Federal Election Commission data, and news reports to compile the best and most precise information for conservatives.
 Conservative Review’s staff is filled with individuals from a variety of backgrounds that has given them an up close and personal look at the underbelly of Washington, D.C.
 Rather than using that information to become lobbyists, they have opted to put that knowledge to work helping to empower conservatives across America with the truth about what is happening in Washington, D.C.